-Kinamatisang manok is a Filipino chicken dish, where chicken pieces braised in the fresh tomatoes, accompanied by carrot and potato chunks.
+Kinamatisang manok is a Filipino chicken dish, made by braising chicken pieces, carrots and potato chunks, in a sauce made with crushed tomato pieces, onion, ginger, garlic, pepper, fish sauce and green chilis.
 The acidity from the fresh tomatoes is what makes this dish super appetising and uplifting.
 Kinamatisang manok is best paired with a lot of hot steaming rice.
 Truly asim kilig in every subo!

 WHAT ARE KAMATIS?